murp9702/mealsForMiles/src/pages/pricing/index.md

         - Follow up appointments available
       plan: Nutrition Counseling
       price: '60'
+    - description: ''
+      items:
+        - Custom Recipe Development- A one time fee of $25.00 per recipe
+        - Samples of your meal are sent to you for your approval
+        - Recipes are kept on file so you can use it again and again!
+      plan: 'Recipe Development '
+      price: '25.00'
     - description: >-
         We provide you with custom recipes and the materials for you to assemble your meals.